Agile-TNG/Agile-TNG.github.io/source/_posts/2014-04-02-iroquois-council.markdown

        - __Proposals that have been unanimously ratified__ since previous
        council sessions by all represented teams (Trefoil Knot).

-    - Each session attempts to either create or refine a specific output: a treaty proposal:
+    - Each session attempts to either create or refine a specific output - a treaty proposal:
         - __Smiley face__ sessions try to come up with a treaty about how the community can capitalize on a specific team learning.